scivision/fortran-libs/README.md

 For systems where MPI, BLACS and SCALAPACK are not available, or where non-parallel execution is suitable, the default parallel can be disabled at CMake / Meson configure time by option `-Dparallel=false`.
+For example, Windows MSYS2 users would use `-Dparallel=false` since OpenMPI is not easily available.
 Disabling parallel can be a good choice for Windows and GCC since MPI on Windows is usually only available with Intel compilers.

 ### Precision